R0N1NY/BRGuard/2_BattleScan/README.md

 ## 1. Dataset Preparation

-For the BattleScan dataset, We need to ensure that the division of the dataset is consistent with MatchScope subsystem.
+For the BattleScan dataset, we need to ensure that the division of the dataset is consistent with MatchScope subsystem.
 Therefore we need to refer to the previous dataset for segmentation.

 ```sh
 $ python gen_data.py ../ExtractData/BlackEigenvalue_battleBehavior.csv ../ExtractData/WhiteEigenvalue_battleBehavior.csv ../1_MatchScope/dataset